 For doctors, please see ‘Medical information’ and ‘Additional note’ for proposed changes to diagnostic criteria by Nofal et al.

-2. Almost all people with Sweet’s syndrome have skin lesions, but there are many different lesion types.
+2. Almost all Sweet’s syndrome patients have skin lesions, but there are many different lesion types.
 This means that Sweet’s syndrome can’t be diagnosed via visual examination alone.
 Your doctor or specialist will need to take a biopsy (tissue sample) of a lesion for detailed microscopic examination to confirm diagnosis, and rule out any other conditions that might be confused with Sweet’s syndrome.
 On rare occasions, skin lesions aren’t present.

-In 15-20% of cases, Sweet’s syndrome can develop secondary to blood cancer and other forms of cancer.
+In approximately 20% of cases, Sweet’s syndrome can develop secondary to blood cancer and other forms of cancer.
 This is called malignancy-associated Sweet’s syndrome (MASS).
 Myelodysplasia, otherwise known as myelodysplastic syndromes (MDS), is one of the most common causes of MASS.

 In all patients with Sweet’s syndrome, cancer needs to be ruled out as a trigger, and you should be checked for MDS via blood tests for at least 6 months after receiving your diagnosis.
 Unfortunately, this isn’t always happening, so if you have Sweet’s syndrome, you might want to check with your doctor that this is going to be done or has been done.